 If the switch is held in position until the door is fully open or closed, the system holds pressure in the door cylinder, locking the door in that position.
 The door can be opened to any position by releasing the switch (or button, if inside) when the desired position is attained.
 However, the door is not locked in any position other than fully open or fully closed.
 The door can then be opened or closed further by pushing or pulling on the door.

-When the door is almost shut, a mechanism will finish the closing of the door.
+A proximity sensor will finish the closing of the door when it senses the door is almost shut.
 This works even when the door is shut manually.